khushsharma11/Online-Medicine-Shop-NodeJS/README.md

 requirement.
 Don‟t forget to add a quantity field.
 * The CUSTOMER must be able to increase or decrease the quantity of the medicines and remove or add more medicines to the cart.
-* After finalization of the medicines in cart CUSTOMER must be able to confirm the purchase request.
-During this phase ask CUSTOMER for the address.
-* Invoice regarding lists of medicines selected, corresponding price will be shown to the CUSTOMER and if confirmed show him/her the payment method.
-Payment method must be selected to confirm the purchase request.
-* After confirmation of payment, successful order list will be shown to the CUSTOMER.
 * Only the ADMIN will have the capabilities of accepting or rejecting an order list.
 * The ADMIN will be able to see all available purchase request details.